Official IELTS Testing Centre

 We are permitted to issue up to five duplicate TRFs within 4 weeks of your test date.
 If you ask us to issue a duplicate after this period or if you ask for more than five, we will make an administrative charge of £18 for the first duplicate and £6 for each subsequent duplicate issued at the same time.

 When you register online please ensure that we have the correct address for where you will be two weeks after the test.
 Please also ensure that we have the full addresses of any universities or other organisations to which you want us to send duplicates of your results.

 If you wish to collect your TRF in person, please make this clear when you register.
 In this case, your TRF will be held at the college, not posted.
 The TRF can only be given to you (not a friend or representative) and you must present the same identity document as you showed on the day of the test.

 IELTS preparation courses with Kings

-At Kings, we offer IELTS preparation courses in all of our five locations.
+At Kings, we offer IELTS preparation courses in all of our UK locations.
 For full information, including start dates and entry requirements, please visit the IELTS Preparation courses page.